 BREATHE, BREATHE, BREATHE

 While on my way to surgery today, I felt the stress in my back and shoulders.
-I took a moment to acknowledge my feelings, but knew deep breathing was the medicine of choice.
-I did six rounds of a deep breathing exercise that I call the Chill-Pill Meditation.
-I breathe through the nose for six counts, hold the breath for three counts, then exhale from the mouth six counts.
-Focusing on breath is essential for mental clarity, calming nerves, and allowing our brain to chill-out.
-A little spa music in the background helps, but is not mandatory.
+I took a moment to acknowledge my feelings but knew deep breathing was the medicine of choice.
+I did six rounds of a deep breathing exercise that I call the Chill Pill Meditation.
+I breathe through the nose for six counts, hold the breath for three counts, then exhale from the mouth for six counts.
+Focusing on the breath is essential for mental clarity, calming our nerves, and allowing our brain to chill-out.
+A little spa music in the background helps but is not mandatory.
 What’s mandatory is giving yourself the opportunity to relax, rest, and restore.

 MOVE AND GROOVE

 While it may be tough to admit, exercise is one of the best remedies to reduce stress.
 According to the Mayo Clinic, any form of exercise, from aerobics to yoga, can act as a stress reliever.
-If you’re not an athlete or even if you’re out of shape, you can still make a little exercise go a long way toward stress management.
+Simply put, a little exercise can go a long way toward stress management.
 Exercise increases your endorphins (the happy hormone) and enhances your energy while rewiring your mindset to a positive state.
-So, next time you’re feeling low, get out in nature and take a walk, go for a swim, hop into a yoga class or just get up and dance, and experience a radical shift in perception.
+So, next time you’re feeling low, get out in nature and take a walk, go for a swim, stretch your body, try a yoga YouTube class or just get up and dance, and experience a radical shift in perception.